Clay County, Florida: Board of County Commissioners

+As of 2025, all elected County Commissioners are registered Republicans.

+Federal Representation

+All of Clay County is located in Florida's 4th Congressional District of the U.S. House of Representatives.
+The current representative is Aaron Bean (R).

+State Representation

+Clay County is located in Florida's 6th Senate District represented by Republican Jennifer Bradley.
+In the Florida House of Representatives, District 11 is located entirely within the northern portion of the county and is represented by Republican Sam Garrison.
+Florida House District 20 covers the central and southern parts of the county and is represented by Republican Bobby Payne.

 Politics

 Voter registration

 According to the Florida Department of State, Republicans account for a majority of registered voters in Clay County.

 Statewide elections

 Politically, Clay County is one of the most reliably Republican counties in the state during presidential elections outside of the Panhandle.
 It last supported a Democrat for president in 1960, and Jimmy Carter is the last Democrat to manage even 40 percent of the county's vote.
 However, conservative Democrats continued to hold most state and local offices well into the 1980s.